 As I write this post on Tuesday 9th December 2014, and take a short lunch break, the news breaks with the freeing of the last held hostage Serge Lazarevic, who was in the hands of al-Qaida au Maghreb islamique (Aqmi) in Mali for 3 years since the 24th November 2011.
 Obviously this is exciting and encouraging news.

 Less so is the other side of the coin.
 Rumours are circulating that 2 men, members of al-Qaida, are being released from prison in Mali.
 It is believed that is these 2 men who participated in the kidnapping of this same Serge Lazarevic.
-If, and I do say IF, this is the case then it is another illustration of the conundrum of this post: Should we release kidnappers in order to set hostages free?
-Even if this information is not coroborated, such antics of doing bad to do good are happening elsewhere.
+If, and I do say IF, this is the case, then it is another illustration of the conundrum of this post: Should we release kidnappers in order to set hostages free?
+Even if this information is not corroborated, such antics of doing bad to do good are happening elsewhere.

-For public consumption governments and authorities generally say they do not negotiate with terrorists… but we all know what does take place even if we never hear about the details.
+For public consumption, governments and authorities generally say they do not negotiate with terrorists… but we all know what does take place even if we never hear about the details.
 Bad is done in order to obtain ‘good’ results.

-This is a very difficult question that has deep reaching pros and cons, just think about Serge Lazarevic’s family.
+This is a very difficult question that has deep reaching pros and cons.
+Just think about Serge Lazarevic’s family.
 His kidnapping actually involved one other person at the same time, Philippe Verdon, who was assassinated in July 2013.
 So the 2 men rumoured to be released have a big part to play in this drama… that cost Philippe Verdon his life.

 There are so many examples of people trying to do their own thing, not always the right thing… to ’cause’ good to come of it.
-Here are a few examples
+Here are a few examples.

 BERKELEY, Calif.
 (AP) — Hundreds of people marched through Berkeley for a third night a row, blocking a major highway and stopping a train as activists in this ultra-liberal bastion protest grand jury decisions not to indict white police officers in the deaths of two unarmed black men.